 Types of lava: –

 - Pahoehoe lava: – It is a continuous and smooth lava crust.
 This type of lava forms when the effusion rate is low as it decreases the velocity of lava flow.
 Pahoehoe lava can be formed by only low viscosity lava.
 This type of lava is also known as ropy lava.
-Best example for this type of lava flows are from the Big Island of Hawaii.
-Walking on Pahoehoe lava flow is relatively easy as compared to some other type of lava flow.
+The best example for this type of lava flows are from the Big Island of Hawaii.